artalatarta/artalatarta/README.md

 ## Frontend Developer | High School Student

-A high-school student as well as an IT technologies fan skilled in frontend development.
+I'm a high-school student as well as an IT technologies fan skilled in frontend development.
 Especially interested in addressing social and business needs with IT and running start-ups.
 Member of winning teams in two nationwide competitions.
-Self-taught industry-leading frontend technologies, 3D printing and video editing.
+Self-learned industry-leading frontend technologies, 3D printing and video editing.

 - 🌍  I'm based in Katowice, Poland